What are trains in the UK like?

 Night Riviera Sleeper

-The train features one- and two-person person sleeping compartments.
+- The train features one- and two-person person sleeping compartments.
 All have a washbasin, bedding, free wifi, and a small breakfast included.

-A lounge car with a café is also available.
+- A lounge car with a café is also available.

 Caledonian Sleeper

-The Caledonian Sleeper train runs from London to Scotland.
+The Caledonian Sleeper train runs daily from London to Scotland.
 The train is split upon arrival in Scotland, and the various coaches continue to either Edinburgh, Glasgow, Inverness, Fort William, or Aberdeen.
 Several classes in seats and sleeping compartments are available.

 All tickets in all classes can be booked via Happrail.
 For all passes (Britail and Eurail, available via Happyrail) an additional reservation is required, which can only be booked online via the Caledonian Sleeper website or phone line.

 - Classic rooms are the simplest form of sleeper compartment.
 They feature 2 beds; when only one is booked, you might have to share the compartment with someone else of the same sex.
+Toiletries, towels and bedding are included.
+Wifi and power sockets are available.

 - Breakfast is not included as standard but can be ordered in the evening to be delivered in your room and paid in the morning.